TigerGraph-DevLabs/tigergraphx/docs/getting_started/quick_start_both.md

 ### Add Edges
-This section adds edges between nodes for different relationships:
+Next, we add relationships between nodes by creating edges:

 - **hasPhone Edges:**
-  Connects account nodes to phone nodes.
-Each tuple represents an edge from an account to a phone number.
+  These edges connect account nodes to phone nodes.
+Each tuple specifies an edge from an account to a phone number.

 - **isLocatedIn Edges:**
-  Connects account nodes to city nodes.
-Each tuple represents an edge from an account to its city.
+  These edges connect account nodes to city nodes.
+Each tuple specifies an edge from an account to a city.

 - **transfer Edges:**
-  Connects account nodes to account nodes to represent a transfer relationship.
-  Each tuple includes additional attributes:
+  These edges connect one account node to another, representing a transfer relationship.
+Each edge tuple includes additional attributes:
   - `date`: The date of the transfer.
-  - `amount`: The transfer amount.
+  - `amount`: The amount transferred.

 For each relationship type, the code prints the number of edges inserted.